 - 710.A.
 The diversity of academic and professional disciplines at Carleton University make inequitable if not impractical any single interpretation of the evaluation criteria for tenure and promotions.
 Evaluators must be flexible in their assessment and weighting of the candidate's accomplishments, especially for tenure and promotions to the rank of Associate Professor.
-This includes acknowledging diverse career paths. ways of knowing, and forms of communicating knowledge. - 107.A.I.
-As described in section <<xx>>75, each academic unit at Carleton University will develop disciplinary specifications of how the general criteria in sections 2.B.I., 3.B.I., 4.B.I., and 6.B.II. are interpreted for their disciplines or fields of study. - 107.A.II.
-There are three levels of assessment in the tenure and promotion process: - The Departmental/Unit level assesses the candidate a. relative to the University criteria as explicated by the unit quidelines the unit(s) criteria relative to the discipline and/or fields of the candidate.
-This is undertaken by the Department Tenure and Promotion Committee (DTPC). - b.
+This includes acknowledging diverse career paths, ways of knowing, and forms of communicating knowledge. - 107.A.I.
+As described in section <<xx>>75, each academic unit at Carleton University will develop disciplinary specifications of how the general University criteria and approved unit standards in sections 2.B.I., 3.B.I., 4.B.I., and 6.B.II. are interpreted for their disciplines or fields of study. - 107.A.II.
+There are three levels of assessment in the tenure and promotion process: - a.
+The Departmental/Unit level assesses the candidate relative to the University criteria as explicated by and the approved unit guidelines standards the unit(s) criteria relative to the discipline and/or fields of the candidate.
+This is undertaken by the Department Tenure and Promotion Committee (DTPC).

+- b.
 The Faculty level is more arm's length and stresses assessment from a more diverse and academically broader perspective.
-This is undertaken by the Faculty Tenure and Promotion Committee (FTPC). - C. The University level brings a broader and more diverse perspective yet, assessing the candidate on the basis of the assessments and recommendation of the previous levels within the context of the unit(s) criteria quidelines, and with a view to ensuring that unreasonable disparities do not develop across the university.
-In the case of tenure, this is undertaken by the Provost and Vice-President

-(Academic); and in the case of promotion it is undertaken by the University Promotions Committee (UPC).
+This is undertaken by the Faculty Tenure and Promotion Committee (FTPC). - c.
+The University level brings a broader and more diverse perspective yet, assessing the candidate on the basis of the assessments and recommendation of the previous levels within the context of the approved unit(s) standard(s)-criteriaguidelines, and with a view to ensuring that unreasonable disparities do not develop across the university.
+In the case of tenure, this is undertaken by the Provost and Vice-President (Academic); and in the case of promotion it is undertaken by the University Promotions Committee (UPC).